 In 2026, GeoCatch will partner with the Mulloon Institute to deliver a hands-on Rehydrating Farm Landscapes Program, designed to help landholders better understand and manage water movement across their properties.

-The series will include a range of activities throughout the year, to build the capacity of landholders to plan, design and undertake Landscape Rehydration projects using low-risk, nature-based solutions for drought resilience
+Whether it’s water running off your paddocks after heavy rain, or areas that flood in winter and turn bone dry in summer, this program will include a range of activities throughout the year, to build the capacity of landholders to plan, design and undertake Landscape Rehydration projects using low-risk, nature-based solutions for drought resilience